wikimedia/search-extra/README.md

 * [preserve_original](docs/preserve_original.md) - A token filter that wraps a
 filter chain to keep and emit the original term at the same position.
 New in 2.3.4.
+* [slovak_stemmer](docs/slovak_stemmer.md) - A token filter that provides
+stemming for the Slovak language.
+New in 5.5.2.

 Installation
 ------------